Raz18/kanboard-automation/README.md

 - **Retry Mechanisms**: The custom `click_element` method includes a built-in retry loop, making it resilient to occasional UI lag where an element might not be immediately clickable.

-- **Complex Gestures**: The framework demonstrates advanced interactions like `drag_to` in TaskPage to test the drag-and-drop functionality of the Kanboard, a critical user feature.
+- **Complex Gestures**: The framework demonstrates advanced interactions like `find project` that go over all project pages to find the desired project page name.

 - **Smart Locators**: Locators are defined at the top of each page object for easy maintenance.
 Dynamic locators (e.g., `task_selector_by_title`) are implemented as functions to find elements based on runtime data.